Ask Archie

 • To be considered for Federal Student Aid for a specific Award Year students and parents of dependent students must complete the U.S. Department of Education’s FAFSA applicable to that Award Year.

-• The FAFSA collects financial and other information used to calculate the Expected Family Contribution (EFC) and to determine much of a student’s basic eligibility through computer matches within the U.S. Department of Education and with other federal agencies.
+• The FAFSA collects financial and other information used to calculate the Student Aid Index (SAI) and to determine much of a student’s basic eligibility through computer matches within the U.S. Department of Education and with other federal agencies.

 • The FAFSA can also be used to apply for the HOPE and Zell Miller Scholarships, but it must be completed every Award Year.